waleedsalah4/ARCH-CLUB-React/README.md

 # Note
-The server is down for now so you might not be able to test the app heres a recorded video for the app =>
+The server is down for now so you might not be able to test the app here's a recorded video for the app =>
 <a href='https://drive.google.com/file/d/1G_Sm_YMlgbSp7fd3JtKMzM284Cj-dUgC/view?usp=share_link'>video</a>

 # Feature